Make-it-Real: Unleashing Large Multimodal Model for Painting 3D Objects with Realistic Materials: Introduction

+However, extracting and recovering material representations for 3D meshes is challenging.
+Unlike previous material recognition methods \cite{lopes2023material, boss2020two, drehwald2023one}, this difficulty is heightened when identifying and separating different material regions within 3D objects in constricted albedo textures.
+These maps only reflect the base color and can be distorted, as shown by the globe in the upper right corner of \Cref{fig:teaser}.
+Additionally, shadows and lighting can affect judgment.
+Thus, the model must have strong material recognition capabilities and prior knowledge of object types and materials.

 The emergence of Multimodal Large Language Models (MLLMs) \cite{Brown2020LanguageMA,openai2023gpt,Chowdhery2022PaLMSL,Anil2023PaLM2T,Hoffmann2022TrainingCL,Touvron2023LLaMAOA} provides novel approaches to problem-solving.
-These models have powerful visual understanding and recognition capabilities, along with a vast repository of prior knowledge, which covers the task of material estimation, as shown in Fig.~\ref{fig:motivation}.
-Specifically, we are using GPT-4V(ision) for the identification and matching of materials.
-Specifically, we first create highly detailed descriptions for materials and build a comprehensive material library .
-Next, we use GPT-4V to identify and match materials for each part of the object, utilizing visual prompts\cite{yang2023setofmark} and hierarchical text prompts.
-Finally, we achieve precise transferring of materials from the material library to man-made meshes, text-to-3D models, and image-to-3D model generated meshes, endowing them with material properties.
+These models have powerful visual understanding and recognition capabilities, along with a vast repository of prior knowledge, which covers the task of material estimation.
+Specifically, we are using GPT-4V(ision) for matching of materials.
+We first create highly detailed descriptions for materials to build a comprehensive library.
+Next, we use GPT-4V to retrieve materials for each segmented part of the object, utilizing visual prompts\cite{yang2023setofmark} and hierarchical text prompts.
+Finally, we meticulously designed algorithms to generate SVBRDF maps with consistent albedo, achieving realistic visual quality.

-Our work differs from the aforementioned studies by leveraging prior knowledge from foundation models like GPT-4V to help acquire materials, and leveraging existing libraries as references to create new materials.
-A direct application of our work is empowering mature 3D content generation models with enhanced realism, depth effects, and improved visual quality.
-Furthermore, this can greatly streamline the creation process for 3D asset developers, as they only need to paint the diffuse texture on the mesh, and then the material properties for each part can be automatically generated.